 I highly recommend the deep water running in the pool.
 Good fun and a great work out you don’t really feel till after.
 I took a cooking class with their chef whilst there which was excellent.

 I picked up on some great tips on cooking with lower fat/calories without compromising taste which I am still using to this day.

 What to Eat at The Golden Door:

-The food is absolutely delicious – albeit the portions can feel a little small if you decided to go down the heavy exercise route.
+The food at the Golden Door is absolutely delicious – albeit the portions can feel a little small if you decided to go down the heavy exercise route.

-The Golden Door is 2 ½ hours from Sydney.
+The Golden Door is 2 ½ hours from Sydney so it is perfect is you’re looking for short breaks from Sydney.
 It is an easy drive or they run a shuttle service.

 This is where Home and Away is set and filmed.
 Need I say more?